Chartjackers: I've Got Nothing

 The completed Chartjackers single was released worldwide exclusively through the iTunes Store at midnight on 9 November 2009.
 Each copy was sold for £0.79 in the UK and $0.99 in the US.
 Just under 8,400 copies were downloaded in the UK, giving "I've Got Nothing" a chart placing of number 36 in the UK Singles Chart.
 The song sold approximately 20,000 copies worldwide, but did not make the singles chart in any other country.

 Like the series from which it originated, "I've Got Nothing" was poorly received by critics.
 Some called the effort "very bad" and others predicted that it was "unlikely to make much of a top 40 impact".
 The music video for "I've Got Nothing" featured footage of Chartrand and Nichols singing the song in a London park, along with an actor dressed as Children in Need mascot Pudsey Bear.
 This footage, along with clips of viewers miming to the song, was then used to construct the final music video for the single, which McDonnell edited.

 "I've Got Nothing" was performed live twice.
 The first occasion was at the 93 Feet East gathering on 4 November 2009, during the promotion of the single's release.
 The gathering featured performances from other YouTube users and was headlined by Hawkes.
-The second occurrence was four days later at Switch Live 2009, an awards show organised by BBC Switch at the HMV Hammersmith Apollo, where a performance of "I've Got Nothing" opened the event.
+The second occurrence was four days later at Switch Live 2009, an awards show organised by BBC Switch at the Hammersmith Apollo, where a performance of "I've Got Nothing" opened the event.